 No. The vaccines are working well.
 The COVID-19 vaccines continue to be remarkably effective in reducing risk of severe disease, hospitalization, and death, including against the Delta variant.
 We continue to see highly effective protection against hospitalizations and severe outcomes for people who are fully vaccinated.
 However, public health experts are starting to see some signs of reduced protection against infection and mild to moderate disease among certain populations including those older than 65 years of age and those 50-64 with underlying medical conditions.
+With cases of COVID-19 still high across the U.S. and globally, boosters make sure people are better protected.

 As the science and the virus evolves, so do vaccine recommendations.
 Booster doses are common for many vaccines.
 Scientists and medical experts continue to closely watch for signs of waning immunity in people of different ages and with different risk factors.
 They also look at how well the vaccines protect against new variants of the virus.
-FDA and CDC experts continue to review the latest evidence to decide whether booster doses should be recommended for more groups of people.